bensanmorris/SimulationStarterKitDemo/README.md

 Release\Game1.exe
 ```
 NB.
 You can also open build\Project.sln once generated (by cmake -G ... step above) in Visual Studio 2017 and build under the ***Release or RelWithDebInfo*** build configuration.

+# Making changes
+You can modify the demo by either:
+- Loading the ***MyScene.msf*** scene file in the editor and / or
+- Modify the code directly by copying, pasting and modifying code from the sample project source code that ship with the editor (Open the editor then ***Start here! menu -> Templates & Samples Browser -> Sample Executables & Code Tab***)

+# Sharing
+You can share the app by simply zipping up the Release folder.